- How the Digital SAT is scored?

 Before starting with SAT preparation, students should know when they should actually start studying for the SAT Exam.
 We need to understand the SAT score range for determining a good SAT score.

-According to the College Board, the average SAT score for 2023 – 2024 was 1080.
+According to the College Board, the average SAT score for 2024 was 1024.
 So, anything above 1080 can be considered a good SAT score.
 The maximum anyone can score on the SAT is the perfect score of 1600.
-As candidates receive scaled scores, they should know about SAT scaled scores and percentiles.
+As candidates receive scaled scores, they should be familiar with SAT scaled scores and percentiles.

 Check: SAT Exam Syllabus